warte67/SDOM/docs/progress.md

 Recommended enum (suggested values):
 - `OrphanRetentionPolicy::AutoDestroy` — object is eligible for destruction immediately when orphaned. (fast, default for ephemeral runtime objects)
-- `OrphanRetentionPolicy::GracePeriod` — object is eligible only after a configurable grace period has elapsed since it became orphaned; allows reparenting via DomHandle within the grace window.
+- `OrphanRetentionPolicy::GracePeriod` — object is eligible only after a configurable grace period has elapsed since it became orphaned; allows reparenting via DisplayObject within the grace window.
 - `OrphanRetentionPolicy::RetainUntilManual` — object is never auto-destroyed; requires explicit Factory or user code to destroy. (useful for editor templates and long-lived resources)
-- `OrphanRetentionPolicy::RetainWhenReferenced` — object is retained while any DomHandle or external reference exists; destroyed only once all references are gone and policy conditions met. (optional advanced mode)
+- `OrphanRetentionPolicy::RetainWhenReferenced` — object is retained while any DisplayObject or external reference exists; destroyed only once all references are gone and policy conditions met. (optional advanced mode)

 Minimal API hints:
 - in `IDisplayObject`: add `OrphanRetentionPolicy orphanPolicy = OrphanRetentionPolicy::GracePeriod;` and `std::chrono::milliseconds orphanGrace{5000};`